alibaba-damo-academy/MUSE/README.md

 pip install -r requirements.txt
 ```

-This codebase has been developed with python version 3.10, PyTorch version 2.2.2, CUDA 11.8.
+This codebase has been developed with Python version 3.10, PyTorch version 2.2.2, and CUDA 11.8.

 * Extensions